Polymorphic Iterable Sequential Effect Systems: Related and Future Work

-Rytz et al.~\cite{rytz12} offer a collection of insights for building manageable effect systems, notably the relative effect polymorphism mentioned earlier~\cite{rytz12a} (inspired by anchored exceptions~\cite{vanDooren2005}) and an approach for managing the simultaneous use of multiple effect systems with modest annotation burden.
+Rytz et al.~\cite{rytz12} offer a collection of insights for building manageable effect systems, notably the relative effect polymorphism~\cite{rytz12a} mentioned earlier in Section \ref{sec:effpoly} (inspired by anchored exceptions~\cite{vanDooren2005}) and an approach for managing the simultaneous use of multiple effect systems with modest annotation burden.
 The system was given abstractly, with respect to a lattice of effects.
 Toro and Tanter later implemented this as as a polymorphic extension~\cite{toro2015customizable} to Schwerter et al.'s gradual effect systems~\cite{BanadosSchwerter2014gradual}.
-Their implementation is again parameterized with respect to an effect lattice, supporting only closed effects (i.e., no singletons).
+Their implementation is again parameterized with respect to an effect lattice.